 Often, your health insurance will cover the cost of immunizations.
-If your immunizations are not covered by your health insurance and you receive financial aid, you may want to meet with the Office of Financial Aid to inquire if these can be added to your total financial aid budget.
+If your immunizations are not covered by your health insurance and you receive financial aid, call the Office of Financial Aid to inquire if these can be added to your total financial aid budget.